linode/docs/docs/applications/containers/how-to-understand-docker-compose.md

     This will build and run the `db` and `wordpress` containers.
 Just as when running a single container with `docker run`, the `-d` flag starts the containers in detached mode.

-3. You now have a Wordpress container and MySQL container running on your host.
+3. You now have a WordPress container and MySQL container running on your host.
 Navigate to `192.0.8.1:8000/wordpress` in a web browser to see your newly installed WordPress application.
 You can also use `docker ps` to further explore the resulting configuration:

         docker ps